Discover O'Connell Street

 Localisation en Irlande

-A statue that pays homage to the sacrifice of the Irish during the Easter rising in 1916!
+A statue that pays tribute to the sacrifice of the Irish during the Easter Rising in 1916!

 Localisation en Irlande

-Walking down O'Connell Street in Dublin, you will come across the statue of Jim Larkin, an Irishman famous for his trade union struggle in the 20th century.
+Stroll down Dublin's O'Connell Street and you'll come across the statue of Jim Larkin, an Irishman famous for his 20th-century trade unionism.

 The O’Connell Monument